-Urogynecologist Dr. Ramzi Aboujaoude addresses common questions about pelvic floor exercises, from their benefits to how to perform them.
+Urogynecologist Dr. Ramzi Aboujaoude addresses common questions about pelvic floor exercises for women, from their benefits at various stages of life to how to perform them.

 Summary:

 Pelvic floor exercises are crucial for maintaining the strength and health of pelvic floor muscles, which support vital organs and improve bladder control, sexual health, and prevent organ prolapse.
-Incorporating these exercises, especially during pregnancy, can significantly enhance women’s overall well-being.
+Incorporating these exercises, especially during pregnancy, the postpartum period, and prior to and after menopause, can significantly enhance women’s overall well-being.

 Main Points: